Lawley Primary School

 How do we evaluate the effectiveness of our SEND provision at Lawley Primary School?

-The effectiveness of provision for pupils with SEN is evaluated by the class teacher, SENCo and SLT by:
+The effectiveness of provision for pupils with SEN is evaluated by the class teacher, SENDCo and SLT by:

 • reviewing pupils’ individual progress towards their goals each term

-• reviewing the impact of interventions after an agreed number of weeks
+• reviewing the impact of interventions after an agreed number of weeks, which is captured on their school support map

 • capturing pupil voice by talking with SEND pupils